 Reduce, reuse, recycle

 Avoid printing things when you don’t have to, and try to print double-sided if you do.
 Bring spent printer cartridges to your local office supplies store, or donate them to a nonprofit organization like Evolve Recycling.
 Drop your old computer hardware off at Best Buy and they’ll recycle it for you.
 Instead of disposable batteries, use rechargeable ones.
-If you buy 10 double-A batteries per month on average, switching to rechargeable batteries will save $77.40 per year on average, according to The Simple Dollar.
+Switching to rechargeable batteries will cost you more up front but save money and pay for themselves after 2 to 3 years of use according to Clark Howard.
 And while you’re at it, distribute recycle bins and educate employees about what they can and cannot recycle.

 Create a telecommuting policy